 How Sweet Is Riesling Wine?

 As we just learned above, riesling wine comes in a variety of styles.
-But wine consumers often associate riesling with sweetness because the most famous German rieslings are remarkably sweet.
+But wine consumers often associate it with sweetness because the most famous German rieslings are remarkably sweet.
 The majority of riesling wines produced by other countries are either dry or off-dry.
 Nowadays, even Germany puts out many dryer-style riesling wines.

 Different Types of Riesling Wine